 5. “You’ll do great”

 Showing that you have a little faith in your team can boost morale tenfold.
 If there’s an important pitch or project that’s coming up, show your confidence in the team by telling them you believe in them.
-You might think it goes without saying, but people are bound to doubt themselves sooner or later and sometimes all they need to pick them back up is a little encouragement from above.
+You might think it goes without saying, but people are bound to doubt themselves sooner or later and sometimes all they need to pick themselves back up is a little encouragement from above.

 6. “We” not “I”